 In 2020 the North Dakota Democratic party will allow voters to participate by mail or at the Firehouse Caucus on March 10th.
 Vote by mail requests must be received by the party by February 25th at 5:00 p.m and must be returned by March 5th.

 North Dakota Republican Party will hold district caucuses from Jan 1st to March 1st.
 They will have a state convention on March 27th.
 Voters that wish to engage should reach out to the party.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.Find Your Representatives

 Early Voting + Absentee Voting

 Early Voting Dates: County specific

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) by November 2nd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by-mail, first you’ll need to apply for an absentee ballot (click here).
+Absentee applications are requested at least one-week before the election.
+Contact your county auditor for their deadline.
+Then, when you complete your absentee ballot, it must be received by election day.

 The absentee ballot application period opens Jan.1st.
 You may submit one form annually and select all elections or individual elections.